mfkenson/MAEG5755-2021-Team-PARK/README.md

 ### Real environment in CUHK Robotics Lab

 * Not recommend to use baxter.sh anymore.
 We should manually handle the environment variables.
-* In real environment mode, make sure your ~/.bashrc DOES export ROS_IP and export ROS_MASTER_URI
+* In real environment mode, make sure your ~/.bashrc DO export ROS_IP and export ROS_MASTER_URI
 * In this case IP address is 192.168.11.101 and the baxter hostname is 011508P0007.local.
 Check out the [wiki](https://github.com/mfkenson/MAEG5755-2021-Team-PARK/wiki/Baxter-Simulation-and-Real-Robot) for hostname resolving
 ```
 export ROS_IP=192.168.11.101